fredegd/squigglify-v1.0/README.md

 ### Posterize

 Reduces your image to a limited color palette, creating separate path groups for each color level.
 Ideal for stylized, graphic representations.

-### CMYK (Beta)

-Separates your image into Cyan, Magenta, Yellow, and Black channels.
-Each channel can be toggled individually, making this perfect for multi-color plots where you want to change pens for each color layer.
-The black (K) channel often produces the best results for single-color plotting.

 ## Advanced Options